ckoval7/df-aggregator/README.md

 # DF Aggregator

 ## Recent Changes:
-- The LOB for each receiver on the map is now red for low confidence LOBs and green for high confidence LOBs.
+- The LOB for each receiver on the map is now red for low confidence/power LOBs and green for high confidence/power LOBs.
 - Receivers on map update every 2.5 Seocnds.
     - To customize this change `refreshrate` at the top of `static/receiver_configurator.js`.
 - For previous changes see the [Change Log](CHANGELOG.md).